Nagif Hamzayev: Political career

 From 2013 to 2014, he was the Deputy Head of the Executive Power of Kapaz District of Ganja city.
 On August 1, 2013, he was elected Chairman in the 8th conference of the New Azerbaijan Party Ganja city organization.

 On March 19, 2015, he was elected First Deputy Head of the Executive Power of Ganja city.
 On October 1, 2015, he was elected a Deputy of Milli Mejlis of the Republic of Azerbaijan.

 On February 9, 2020, he was elected Deputy of the Milli Majlis of the Republic of Azerbaijan for the VI convocation.
 Currently, Hamzayev is the chairman of the New Azerbaijan Party (NAP) Ganja city organization.

 He is a member of the Milli Mejlis Committee on Human Rights and Committee on Natural Resources, Energy and Ecology.
 Also, he is a representative for the inter-parliamentary friendship groups Azerbaijan–Israel, Azerbaijan–China, Azerbaijan–Georgia, Azerbaijan–Kazakhstan, Azerbaijan–Czech, Azerbaijan–India, Azerbaijan–Korea, Azerbaijan–Turkey, Azerbaijan–Ukraine, Azerbaijan–Hungary, Azerbaijan–Sweden, Azerbaijan–Portugal, and Azerbaijan–Slovenia.

 From May 2018, he has been a member of the Azerbaijan delegation to the Parliamentary Assembly of the Council of Europe.

-Nagif Hamzayev is fluent in Azerbijani, English, Russian, and Turkish.
+Nagif Hamzayev is fluent in Azerbaijani, English, Russian, and Turkish.